Ondine

 Full-length drama / 7f, 6m

-A new version of Jean Giraudoux’s classic play: Traveling through a forest, knight errant Hans meets and falls in love with the water sprite Ondine despite an engagement to a woman at court.
-Ondine's relatives are skeptical of the match, and Ondine wagers with Hans's life: should he betray her, he will die.
-Once married and living in Hans's world, trouble quickly threatens the young lovers' happiness.
-A playful, poetic, highly theatrical and bitter-sweet fairy tale of love and what comes after.
+A new adaptation of Jean Giraudoux’s classic play: Traveling through an enchanted forest, the knight-errant Hans falls in love with a water sprite named Ondine, despite his engagement to a woman of the court.
+Ondine's supernatural relatives are skeptical of the match, so Ondine wagers with Hans's life: should he betray her, he will die.
+Once married and living in Hans's world of courtly intrigue, trouble quickly threatens the young lovers' happiness.
+A playful, poetic, highly theatrical, and bittersweet fairy tale of love and what comes after.

-Ondine was developed at the Jean Cocteau Repertory, directed by Carolyn Cantor, at American Conservatory Theater, directed by Kent Nicholson, and received its world premiere at UMass Amherst, directed by Gina Kaufmann.
+Ondine was developed at the Jean Cocteau Repertory, directed by Carolyn Cantor; the American Conservatory Theater, directed by Kent Nicholson; and received its world premiere at the University of Massachusetts Amherst, directed by Gina Kaufmann.